816.792.2360

 Related page: How Much Equity Do I Need to Refinance?

-Refinancing May Actually Lower Your DTI
+How Refinancing May Actually Lower Your DTI

-In some situations, refinancing can reduce a borrower’s debt to income ratio.
+In some situations, refinancing can reduce a borrower’s debt-to-income ratio.

 For example, refinancing into a lower interest rate or longer loan term may reduce the monthly mortgage payment.
 Lower payments can decrease the overall debt obligations counted in the DTI calculation.